-Rather than writing checks, consider other payment options like Online Bill Pay or using your debit or credit card to set-up recurring payments.
+Instead of writing checks, consider other payment options like Online Bill Pay.
+You can also use your debit or credit card to set-up recurring payments.
 It’s a great time to start thinking about writing fewer checks and looking into your other options.

 What are common examples of fraud?

 Scam attempts are constant.
 Lottery scams, secret shopper scams, sweetheart scams.
 There are hundreds.
 Typically, fraudsters look to gain access to your accounts or use fraudulent checks.
 By taking advantage of the complexity of how a check works, many people are duped by fraudsters.